julien-arino/julien-arino.github.io/_posts/2018-12-16-winnipeg-bus-schedules.markdown

 {% endhighlight %}

-Last piece: make an external call to `convert` (from `ImageMagick`) to create a gif file with all the indidivual, minute by minute plots.
+Last piece: make an external call to `convert` (from `ImageMagick`) to create a gif file with all the individual, minute by minute plots.

 {% highlight r %}
 my_command <- 'convert tmpFig/*.png -delay 3 -loop 0 Winnipeg_buses.gif'